rajeshnaroth/curator/curator-web/README.md

 ####Step 3.
 Package application

 	webpack
+  webpack --progress --colors --watch

 ####Step 4.
 Run the express server

     npm start
     open http://localhost:5000/ #This is where your app is running In dev mode express will run using webpack middleware.
 Check

+##### Karma tests
+# Do not use your global installation if it is not the exact version in package.json
+node_modules/karma-cli/bin/karma start

+### Day to day dev
+cd to curator-web
+run the following in different console tabs
+    npm start
+    webpack --progress --colors --watch
+    node_modules/karma-cli/bin/karma start

+This will free you up from having to keep starting and restarting app, webpack-ing and karma tests

 ###For those who are starting new
 You will need to install git.
 I recommend using brew.